SteveVu2212/Statistical_Rethinking/README.md

 # Disclaimer

 Here is the most important thing.
-The materials and resources being used in the projects belong to the textbook **Statistical Rethinking** by **Richard McElreath**.
+The materials and resources being used in the project belong to the textbook **Statistical Rethinking** by **Richard McElreath**.
 I credit the book to strongly inspire me to *rethink* my viewpoints of statistics.